mehullakra/KITTI-Object-Detection-with-YOLOv5/README.md

 the results will be saved to `yolov5\runs\val\exp`

-## Step x: Model quantize and then Export to TensorRT then deploy on edge device and upload demo
+## Step x: Quantize Model and then Export to TensorRT then deploy on edge device and upload demo